Since NC had a presidential declaration around Hurricane Matthew on October 10, state and local entities would be eligible for these FEMA grants:

 If you have someone on a gift list and have no clue what to buy them.
 Consider donating funds to buy a book in their honor.
 A plaque will be placed in the front of the book with the name of the recipient and the giver.
 This is a wonderful way to remember someone and give a gift that others can share.
 A donation of $20.00 dollars will allow the library to purchase a fiction book and $30.00 will purchase a nonfiction book.

 Memorials can also be made for loved ones who have recently died.
 The plaque will honor the loved one and state the name of the giver.
 The subject of the book can be tailored to the interests of the loved one.
 Please make your check out to the Lee County Library and provide the information for the plaque.

 Contact the library for more information at 919-718-4665.

 Lee Readers Book Club

-Lee Readers meets the third Tuesday each month at 6:30 in the conference room at Lee County Library.
+Lee Readers meets on the third Tuesday of each month at 6:30 pm in the conference room at the Lee County Library.

 2016 List of Health Resources by the Lee County Health Department